darrencruse/pong-world-racket/README.md

     > (play-pong "rightplayersname" "right" "serveripaddress")
 ```

-If all is well the pong game window should pop up saying "Left player serves", and you are ready to play!
+If all is well the pong game window should pop up saying "Hit space to serve", and you are ready to play!

 Running Pongsong
 ----------------